 He will however only accrue 11.2 days holiday as his entitlement for the rest of the holiday year, because of his new hours.
 This will amount to a further two part-time weeks and 3.2 days off.
 (This is because of his 22.4 days new annual entitlement is divided by two as this only accrues for the second half of the holiday year.)

 - because the purpose of paid holiday is to enable the worker to rest, the entitlement to paid holiday accrues and must be calculated with regard to the work pattern specified in the contract

 - the entitlement to paid holiday must be calculated by reference to the days, hours and fractions of days or hours specified in the employment contract

-- EU law does not oblige employers to retrospectively increase the holiday entitlement which a worker has already accrued if they increase their hours part way through the year
+- employers do not have to retrospectively increase the holiday entitlement which a worker has already accrued if worker increases their hours part way through the year

-- EU law does require that employers to recalculate and increase the holiday entitlement which accrues from when the hours increase
+- employers should recalculate and increase the holiday entitlement which accrues from when the hours increase

 Other points for employers to bear in mind include:

-- Technically the ECJ rulings applies only to the 4 week EU minimum holiday entitlement under the Working Time Directive rather than the 28 days entitlement under the Working time regulations.
-However most employers will recalculate the contractual holiday entitlement from when the hours increase or decrease, even if that is over and above the 4 week EU minimum.
+- Technically the recalculation of holiday entitlement applies only to the 4 week EU minimum holiday entitlement under the Working Time Directive rather than the 28 days entitlement under the WTR.
+However, most employers will recalculate the contractual holiday entitlement from when the hours increase or decrease, even if that is over and above the four-week EU minimum.

 - Employers who get this wrong may face claims under the Fixed-Term Employees (Prevention of Less Favourable Treatment) Regulations and the Part-Time Workers Regulations, as well as the Working Time Regulations.